PixelMelt/mcsniperpy-offset/README.md

 # How to use

 !Important!
-Windows defender will flag the exe as malitious so if you dont feel comfortable running it simply install nodeJS and run the source.
+Windows defender will flag the exe as malicious so if you dont feel comfortable running it simply install nodeJS and run the source.

 To use this program either install nodeJS and run the source code or run one of the pre-perpaired binaries for your OS.